IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-COSMOS.md

 **Q:** What happens when a license expires?

-**A:** Details can be found here - [IGEL KB: Entitlements that Come with an IGEL COSMOS Platform Access Subscription (PAS) and Effects of Expiry](https://kb.igel.com/licensesmore-igelos11/en/entitlements-that-come-with-an-igel-cosmos-platform-access-subscription-pas-and-effects-of-expiry-81516637.html)
+**A:** Details can be found here - [IGEL KB: Entitlements that Come with an IGEL Platform Access Subscription (PAS) and Effects of Expiry](https://kb.igel.com/licensesmore-igelos11/en/entitlements-that-come-with-an-igel-cosmos-platform-access-subscription-pas-and-effects-of-expiry-81516637.html)

 **Q:** Does UMS 12 support demo license automatic deployment?